johnoliverdriscoll/py-ggmpc/TESTING.md

 #### Signing

 Alice, Bob, and Carol decide they want to sign something.
 They begin the signing protocol by generating challenges.
-This results in each signer having a *h-share* this is private.
+This results in each signer having an *h-share* that is private.
 Each signer also produces *j-shares*, one for each other signer.

 Alice uses her x-share and the y-shares she has stored for Bob and Carol to